AWS Cloud Practitioner — Lab 01 of 08

 Test Your Live Website

-2. Click the Bucket website endpoint URL
+1. Paste the Bucket website endpoint URL into your browser

 Verification Checklist